kubernetes/enhancements/keps/sig-apps/0753-sidecarcontainers.md

 Modify `kuberuntime_container.go`, function `killContainersWithSyncResult`.
 Break up the looping over containers so that it goes through killing the non-sidecars before terminating the sidecars.
 Note that the containers in this function are `kubecontainer.Container` instead of `v1.Container` so we would need to cross reference with the `v1.Pod` to check if they are sidecars or not.
 This Pod can be `nil` but only if it's not running, in which case we're not worried about ordering.

-##### Sidecars started first
+##### PreSidecars started first
 Package `kuberuntime`

 Modify `kuberuntime_manager.go`, function `computePodActions`.
-If pods has sidecars it will return these first in `ContainersToStart`, until they are all ready it will not return the non-sidecars.
-Readiness changes do not normally trigger a pod sync, so to avoid waiting for the Kubelet's `SyncFrequency` (default 1 minute) we can modify `HandlePodReconcile` in the `kubelet.go` to trigger a sync when the sidecars first become ready (ie only during startup).
+If pods has `PreSidecars` it will return these first in `ContainersToStart`, until they are all ready it will not return the non-sidecars.
+Readiness changes do not normally trigger a pod sync, so to avoid waiting for the Kubelet's `SyncFrequency` (default 1 minute) we can modify `HandlePodReconcile` in the `kubelet.go` to trigger a sync when the `PreSidecars` first become ready (ie only during startup).

-##### PreStop hooks sent to Sidecars first
+##### PreStop hooks sent to PreSidecars and PostSidecars first
 Package `kuberuntime`

 Modify `kuberuntime_container.go`, function `killContainersWithSyncResult`.
 Loop over sidecars and execute `executePreStopHook` on them before moving on to terminating the containers.
 This approach would assume that PreStop Hooks are idempotent as the sidecars would get sent the PreStop hook again when they are terminated.

+##### PostSidecars started last
+Package `kuberuntime`

+Modify `kuberuntime_manager.go`, function `computePodActions`.
+If pods has `PostSidecars`, it will append these to the last of `ContainersToStart`.
+PostSidecars will not get created until standard containers are all ready.
+Readiness changes do not normally trigger a pod sync, so to avoid waiting for the Kubelet's `SyncFrequency` (default 1 minute) we can modify `HandlePodReconcile` in the `kubelet.go` to trigger a sync when the `PostSidecars` first become ready (ie only during startup).

 #### PoC and Demo
 There is a [PR here](https://github.com/kubernetes/kubernetes/pull/75099) with a working Proof of concept for this KEP, it's just a draft but should help illustrate what these changes would look like.